-As storms with elevated levels of rainfall continue to be a threat to the state, the Oklahoma State Department of Health’s (OSDH) Emergency Preparedness and Response Service reminds residents that flooding can cause fatalities and serious injuries for people who are trapped or swept away by wading in, or driving through floodwaters.
+As storm season approaches the state, the Oklahoma State Department of Health (OSDH) reminds residents that flooding can cause fatalities and serious injuries for people who are trapped or swept away by wading in, or driving through floodwaters.

 During storms with high levels of rainfall, OSDH encourages Oklahomans to evacuate flood prone areas before flooding begins.
 An evacuation plan should consist of multiple escape routes in case roads are blocked.
 Evacuation plans should also take into account people with disabilities and others with access and functional needs, pets and even livestock.